 Charlotte’s PhD studies are part-sponsored by MSD Animal Health.
 Dr John Atkinson from the International Veterinary Health department at MSD Animal Health said “Charlotte’s success in obtaining the additional funding is great news.
 The in vivo study will increase the impact of her PhD research, and contribute to the development of more effective control programmes for LSD.”

-The In Vivo Skills Awards recognise the scientific and strategic importance of ensuring advanced in vivo skills are retained and enhanced within the UK research ecosystem.
+The In Vivo Skills Awards recognise the scientific and strategic importance of ensuring advanced animal research skills are retained and enhanced within the UK research ecosystem.
 Along with the valuable in vivo research training Charlotte will receive, the outcomes of these experiments could have the potential to increase the application of the 3Rs in LSD research by leading to reduction and refinements in animal studies.
-In addition the results could be applied to the development of in vitro models of LSDV infection that more closely mimic in vivo infection, which might replace animals in some experimental situations.
+In addition the results could be applied to the development of LSDV infection models conducted outside of living organisms (in vitro) that more closely mimic natural infection, which might replace animals in some experimental situations.

 “I’m delighted Charlotte has been successful in securing this award.
 It is a testament to the enquiring and inventive approach she employs in her research, and her perseverance”, said Dr Pip Beard.
 “In vivo skills are vulnerable but strategically important skills for the bioscience community.
 This project will provide Charlotte with significant hands-on, in vivo skills training and allow her to investigate the importance of insect saliva in LSD using the most relevant model available – cattle.”